cyberbikepunk/posts/learning_python_the_social_way.md

 This post is about the journey that lead me from bike punks to computer geeks and how I fast-tracked my apprenticeship with the help of the community.
 It's my way of saying thank you.

-Up to now I was a bike messenger.
+My latest job was bike messenger.
 Don't get me wrong.
 It's a great job.
 What  I especially like is the sense of belonging it procures.
 Bike messengers are tight community.
 They race one another at local [alleycats][alleycats], organize [world championships][cmwc] and generally find great excuses to party together.

 So, before teaching myself *hello world*, I wanted to meet programmers.
 In retrospect, it was a wise decision.